catalyst/moodle-auth_userkey/README.md

 Auth plugin for organising simple one way SSO(single sign on) between moodle and your external web application.
 The main idea is to make a web call to moodle and provide one of the possible matching fields to find required user and generate one time login URL.
-The user can be redirected to this URL to automatically log in to Moodle without typing username and password.
+A user can be redirected to this URL to be log in to Moodle without typing username and password.

 Using